 Once I become an AFC®, how do I maintain the certification?

-If I receive the FINRA Foundation Military Spouse Fellowship for the AFC®, will I have a contact at NMFA or Blue Star Families to help me through the process?
+If I receive the FINRA Foundation Military Spouse Fellowship for the AFC®, will I have a contact at NMFA to help me through the process?

-No. The National Military Family Association and Blue Star Families will only be involved in selection of the candidates for the grant.
-Once you receive notification from AFCPE® that you have received the fellowship, you will be provided with a packet of information from AFCPE that outlines the steps you will need to take to become an AFC®.
+No. Once you receive notification from AFCPE® that you have received the fellowship, you will be provided with information from AFCPE that outlines the steps you will need to take to become an AFC®.
 AFCPE will provide you with the name and contact information of the individual you will be able to contact should you have questions or concerns.

 How will Fellowship Recipients be selected?

-Your application will be reviewed by a team of judges comprised of AFCPE, NMFA, Blue Star Families and FINRA Investor Education Foundation representatives.
+Your application will be reviewed by a team of judges comprised of AFCPE and FINRA Investor Education Foundation representatives.
 Selection of grant recipients will be based upon the following criteria:

 - Have strong interpersonal skills to work effectively with other military spouses, military families, military agencies, local federal government offices, individuals and groups at every level of society,

-- Be willing to complete 400-1000 practicum hours (to be assigned by AFCPE based on the individual’s previous experience in the field) by assisting as a paid employee or volunteer in financial education or financial counseling positions,
+- Be willing to complete 400-1000 experience hours (to be assigned by AFCPE based on the individual’s previous experience in the field) by assisting as a paid employee or volunteer in financial education or financial counseling position.